korunoska/QAFinalExam/README.md

 ## Author

 This project was created by Emilija Korunoska.
-For more information about Emilija, visit her [LinkedIn profile](https://ba.linkedin.com/in/emilijakorunoska).
+For more information visit [LinkedIn profile](https://ba.linkedin.com/in/emilijakorunoska).